Crime & Safety

 Murgo said that on March 24, school administrators contacted police to share “concerns involving a substitute teacher and alleged inappropriate communications that occurred with students inside a classroom at East Haven High School.”

-An investigation was immediately begun by School Resource Officer Nicole Burrell and the school administration, Murgo said, adding that the teacher was “immediately removed from the classroom and prohibited from teaching at East Haven High School or any other East Haven Public School pending the outcome of the investigation.”
+An investigation was begun by School Resource Officer Nicole Burrell and the school administration, Murgo said, adding that the teacher was “immediately removed from the classroom and prohibited from teaching at East Haven High School or any other East Haven Public School pending the outcome of the investigation.”

 Find out what's happening in East Havenfor free with the latest updates from Patch.